vividos/UnderworldAdventures/uwadv/README.Manual.md

 chosen.

-# C. Underworld Adventures Debugger
+# B. Underworld Adventures Debugger

 The Underworld Adventures Debugger is an add-on software to Underworld Adventures that shows various game states and data and is mainly used for